-BS 5837 Cat A B C Summary RPA Incursion - T1 - Surface works - There are no RPA encroachments.
-Construction/ Footings - There are no RPA encroachments.
-Access/ Site Storage - There is ample space on site for storage of materials outside the RPA of T1.
+BS 5837 Cat A B C Summary RPA Incursion T1 T2 - Surface works - No new surface works are proposed but the client is alerted to the RPA of these 2 trees to the front of the property.
+Any revisions to the driveway area must not encroach into the RPA of these trees unless it is a no dig surface.
+The existing mounding/ raised levels close to T1 (Yew) must be retained.
+T12 Construction/ Footings - The extended footprint is within the RPA of T12 but equates to <1% of the trees overall RPA and is not considered an issue.
+The tree benefits from existing open (garden) areas elsewhere within the RPA.
+T1 T2 T3 & T5 Access/ Site Storage - There is ample space on site for storage of materials outside the RPA of trees to the front of the site but for this to be effective they must be installed prior to any works and maintained for the duration of the construction.
 Services - The proposal is envisaged to tie into the service connections.
-Any new connections to the public highway area to the east of the site will be located in the area outside the retained tree RPA's.
+Any new connections to the public highway area to the south of the site will be located in the area outside the retained tree RPA's.
 The general principles of NJUG 4 - National Joint Utilities Group "Guidelines for the planning, installation, and maintenance of utility apparatus in proximity to trees.
 Volume 4, issue 2.
 London: NJUG 2007" should be adhered to.
 Special guidance (overview) on hand digging is included within this report for any service excavation which may be required within the RPA.
 All new manhole chambers must be located outside the RPA of any retained tree.
 Contractors (demo & construction) must be made aware of this requirement.
 Landscaping (Soft) -All making good must be with BS3882 compliant topsoil raked out by hand.
 See Section 5.7 for further detail.